engrchrishenry/lensless_face_recognition/README.md

 # Privacy-Preserving Face Recognition and Verification with Lensless Camera
-This is the official pytorch implmentation of the TCSVT 2024 paper titled [Privacy-Preserving Face Recognition and Verification With Lensless Camera](https://ieeexplore.ieee.org/document/10793399).
+This is the official pytorch implementation of the TCSVT 2024 paper titled [Privacy-Preserving Face Recognition and Verification With Lensless Camera](https://ieeexplore.ieee.org/document/10793399).

 ## Dependencies
 The code is tested on Linux with the following packages: